Nicely. Just kidding!

 Is it okay to ask for a backlink in exchange for something other than a link back?

-While reciprocal link exchanges are common, you can also offer other forms of value, such as promoting their content on your social media channels, featuring them in a roundup post, or offering a free trial of your product or service.
+Yes.
+While reciprocal link exchanges are common, you can also offer other forms of value, such as promoting their content on social media, featuring them in a related article, contributing a guest post, or offering a free trial of your product or service.

-The key is to offer something that is genuinely valuable to the recipient and relevant to their audience.
+The key is to offer something genuinely valuable and relevant to their audience.